mindfulness-at-the-computer/git-info/fork-clone-workflow.md

 same as the URL of the organization rerpository except that the organization name in the URL is replaced with your username.

-You can try this our using the https://github.com/mindfulness-at-the-computer/git-info repository.
+You can try this using the https://github.com/mindfulness-at-the-computer/git-info repository.
 Go to https://github.com/mindfulness-at-the-computer/git-info and you will see the main page for this repository.
 Click the Fork button in the upper right hand corner of the page and you will end up with your own version of the https://github.com/mindfulness-at-the-computer/git-info reository.
 If your github